 I’ll be honest, I’ve loved Dell laptops for as long as I’ve been buying laptops, and I currently use a Dell XPS 15 as my go-to travel laptop.
 Jess’s first laptops were also made by Dell.

-The Dell XPS 13 is definitely one of the best ultraportable laptops on the market today, and the version we recommend is the 9300 model, launched in January 2020.
-A variety of configurations are available, from a model with an i3-1005G1 processor, 4GB RAM and 256GB SSD, up to the high end version with an i7-1065G7 processor, 16GB RAM and 2TB SSD.
+The Dell XPS 13 Plus is definitely one of the best ultraportable laptops on the market today, and the version we recommend is the 9320 model, launched in May 2022.

 Models are also differentiated by the screen, with either a 13.4″ 1920*1200 screen or a high resolution 4K 3840 x 2400 touch screen.
 An OLED screen is also available.

-We actually think the model at the higher end of the range offers great value for money for the Dell XPS 13 as you get fantastic specs, a lovely screen, and great performance in a relatively small and lightweight package.
+We actually think the model at the higher end of the range offers great value for money for the Dell XPS 13 Plus as you get fantastic specs, a lovely screen, and great performance in a relatively small and lightweight package.

 Key specifications: Intel Core i7-1360P, 1TB SSD, 32GB RAM, integrated graphics

 Screen: 13.4″ 3840 x 2400 touchscreen with stylus support (stylus sold separately).
 100% sRGB coverage.

-With a 14″ screen, the Lenovo Thinkpad X1 Carbon sits between the higher end 15″+ laptops further on in our list and the more portable 13″ ultraportables.
+With a 14″ screen, the Lenovo Thinkpad X1 Carbon (Generation 11 model) sits between the higher end 15″+ laptops further on in our list and the more portable 13″ ultraportables.
 However, it is still remarkably lightweight given the larger screen.

 As always, a variety of configurations are on offer.
-We suggest the i7-10510U with 16GB of RAM, 256GB SSD and 15 inch 1920×1080 Full HD display as it is a good balance between price and performance.
-Of course, upgrades are available, including a higher resolution 2560 x 1440 screen, faster processor, and more storage.
+We suggest the i5-1355U with 16GB of RAM, 512GB SSD and 14 inch 1920×1200 Full HD display as it is a good balance between price and performance.
+Of course, different configurations are available, including a higher resolution 3840 x 2400 screen, faster processor, and more storage and RAM.